andyjdavis/rock-sprint/README.md

 rock-sprint
 ==================

-"Rock Sprint" is a free game that you hopefully find amusing or interesting in some way.
+"Mine Runner" is a free game that you hopefully find amusing or interesting in some way.

 All programming was done by Andrew Davis.
 The git repository is at https://andyjdavis@bitbucket.org/andyjdavis/rock-sprint.git